tfoote/design/units/bringup.md

 ### TurtleBot Bringup
 How to start the TurtleBot software.
+TESTING

 ### TurtleBot Care and Feeding
 This tutorials explains how to charge and maintain your TurtleBot.

 ### 3D Visualisation
 Visualising 3d and camera data from the kinect/asus.